SkafteNicki/dtu_mlops/s3_reproducibility/docker.md

 17. With training done we also need to write an application for prediction.
 Create a new docker image called `predict.dockerfile`.
 This file should call your `<project_name>/models/predict_model.py` script instead.
 This image will need some trained model weights to work.
 Feel free to either includes these during the build process or mount them afterwards.
-When you When you created the file try to `build` and `run` it to confirm that it works.
+When you created the file try to `build` and `run` it to confirm that it works.
 Hint: if you are passing in the model checkpoint and prediction data as arguments to your script, your `docker run` probably need to look something like